mui/mui-x/docs/src/pages/components/data-grid/group-pivot/group-pivot.md

 > const invalidRows = [{ path: ['A'] }, { path: ['B'] }, { path: ['A', 'A'] }];
 > ```

+### Children lazy-loading

+> ⚠️ This feature isn't implemented yet.
+It's coming.
+>
+> 👍 Upvote [issue #3377](https://github.com/mui-org/material-ui-x/issues/3377) if you want to see it land faster.

+A temporary version can be built outside the grid as shown bellow.
+This implementation does not support every feature of the grid but can be a good starting point for large datasets.

+{{"demo": "pages/components/data-grid/group-pivot/TreeDataLazyLoading.js", "bg": "inline", "defaultCodeOpen": false}}

 ### Full example

 {{"demo": "pages/components/data-grid/group-pivot/TreeDataFullExample.js", "bg": "inline", "defaultCodeOpen": false}}